Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 # Ears:
 (its the fucking ears you morons, how would forget)

-- 8UNN*/
+## 8UNN*/
-	- bunny ears, can work as an emergency blade.
+*Bunny ears, can work as an emergency blade.*
 -  +2 to overall damage when used
-	- -1 to speech when speaking with those experienced in the underworld's doing, as they know those are weapons. [this is basically any Synth who's been around awhile.]
+- -1 to speech when speaking with those experienced in the underworld's doing, as they know those are weapons. [this is basically any Synth who's been around awhile.] +2 to speech with anyone else.
+	Upgrades: [only one per set of ears]
+	- Swa7m
+		*Nearly an entire reconstruction of the ears themselves, with increased power enabling them to float higher, and allowing them to split into 5 smaller blades. these babies are gonna shred just about anyone like a swarm of angry bees.*
+		- Allows you to deploy each ear as an AOE radius of 5 tiles, dealing constant damage each to anyone who you don't permit to enter.
+	-

-- 3AR5
+## 3AR5
-	- General Animal Ears, the weebs will like these.
+*General Animal Ears, the weebs will like these.*
-	- +3 to speech, as people are willing to let some things slide for a cutie like you
+- +3 to speech, as people are willing to let some things slide for a cutie like you :3

-- H07NS
+## H07NS
 - work as emergency close range blunt weapons (you headbutt them you moron)
 - also work as tools for climbing, when needed (imagine ice picks, but they live on your head)
--